 12 Best Places to Visit in Malaysia in 3 Days

 To maximize your time and make the best of what you can see in Malaysia in 3 days, it’s much better if you stick to one city and use your short time to visit it, including trips to some of its nearby attractions.
 If you are not familiar with the country, this useful post on the best landmarks in Malaysia will help you decide.

-This said, the following suggestions take into consideration that you are rushed for time, and comprise only of the most accessible locations.
+This said, the following suggestions take into consideration that you are rushed for time, and comprise only the most accessible locations.

 At last, rather than giving you a full itinerary of what places you can see in Malaysia in 3 days, we have divided our suggestions into useful bullet points.
 Pick and choose what tickles your fancy, and arrange your time accordingly.
-Last but not least… enjoy every minute of this Malaysia 3 days itineraries.
+Last but not least… enjoy every minute of this Malaysia 3 days itinerary.

 Malaysia’s technological capital will be most probably your landing point and first introduction to the country.
 To be extremely fair, we don’t like Kuala Lumpur that much.
-It’s smoggy, congested, has no proper sidewalks and its people show off pretty much 24/7.
+It’s smoggy, congested, has no proper sidewalks and its people show off 24/7.

 Here are some of the best places you can visit and things you can do in Kuala Lumpur in 3 days.

-Kuala Lumpur 3 Day Itinerary/Things to do in Kuala Lumpur in 3 Days
+Kuala Lumpur 3-Day Itinerary/Things to do in Kuala Lumpur in 3 Days

 - Go to the city center at KLCC and admire the Petronas Towers, the world’s tallest twin towers.
 If you can, book tickets for the Skybridge Petronas Twin Towers.
 You should see them both during the day, and also at night when they are lit up.
-Skip the line and get a one-way transfer buying your tickets at 10% off here.
+Skip the line and get a one-way transfer by buying your tickets at 10% off here.

 - Catch a KTM train to the Batu Caves, one of Kuala Lumpur’s most important Hindu shrines perched at the top of a rainbow-coloured staircase, and right behind a giant golden statue of Lord Murugan.
 This recommended tour combines a visit to the caves with the Forest Research Institute of Malaysia, a rainforest park, and it’s a perfect way to fill up one of your 3 days in Kuala Lumpur.